wyfo/apischema/docs/conversions.md

 On the other hand, deserializers cannot be inherited, because the same `Source` passed to a conversion function `(Source) -> Target` will always give the same `Target` (not ensured to be the desired subtype).

-However, there is one way to do it by using a `classmethod` and the special decorator `inherited_deserializer`; the class parameter of the method is then assumed to be used to instantiate the return.
+However, there is one way to do it by using a `classmethod` and the special decorator `apischema.conversions.inherited_deserializer`; the class parameter of the method is then assumed to be used to instantiate the return.

 ```python
 {!deserializer_inheritance.py!}